 The Nomination Committee regularly reviews the size and composition of the Board and whether its members possess the necessary competencies and expertise for the role.
 The Nomination Committee is also responsible for the Board's succession planning and, as necessary, nomination of candidates to fill any vacancy on the Board.
-There were no new appointments to the Board of Alumina Limited in 2016.
+In November 2017, the Board announced the proposed appointment of two new Non-Executive Directors, Ms Deborah O'Toole (effective 1 December 2017) and Mr John Bevan (effective 1 January 2018).
+It was also announced that Mr Pizzey intended to retire as a Non-Executive Director and Chairman of the Board on 31 March 2018.
+Mr Day will succeed Mr Pizzey as Chairman of the Board.

 The Board engages the services of a professional recruitment firm to assist in searches for Non-Executive Directors.
 Additionally, any search for a new Director is conducted in accordance with the Company's Diversity Policy (and as a consequence seeks to include suitably qualified external female candidates) and the professional recruitment firm is also briefed on the skill set and experience that is desired.
 Appropriate enquiries are also made of a candidate's character, experience, education, criminal record and bankruptcy history.
 Upon appointment, a Non-Executive Director receives an agreement that details the Director's terms of appointment, remuneration, insurance and indemnity arrangements and expectations of involvement in Committees and time commitments.

-Every new director is provided with an induction folder that includes the Company's values and Code of Conduct, Board and Committee Charters, Company policies, summary of director obligations and related matters and are briefed on management, business and industry matters.
+Every new director is provided with an induction folder that includes the Company's values and Code of Conduct, Board and Committee Charters, Company policies, summary of director obligations and related matters and is briefed on management, business and industry matters.